 In this contribution, a simplified computation of the average motion vector compared to JVET-M0106 is employed, when computing the average between 3 motion vectors.
 The same STMVP candidates are used as in JVET-M0106.
 The simplified test 4.2.2.a reportedly brings 0.11% BD-rate gain over VTM-3.0 (same as JVET-M0106).
 The simplified test 4.2.2.b reportedly brings 0.14% BD-rate gain over VTM-3.0.
 LDB results are unchanged compared to JVET-M0106.

+Recommendation: Further study in CE

 MMVD Modifications (13)